Building My Digital Garden with Eleventy

 Here's to building a better, faster, more accessible web – one static site at a time!

-P.S.
-If you're curious about the technical details of how this site is built, check out the README on GitHub.
+Check out the README on GitHub.
 I've documented everything from the build process to the deployment pipeline.

 Related Posts